47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-Thanks to 47 Degrees for sponsoring and pushing the development of Meta and Arrow
+Thanks to 47 Degrees for sponsoring and pushing the development of Arrow and Arrow Meta

 ---